 Looking at Ecola Creek from the Cannon Beach Nature Trail

 The Cannon Beach Natural Trail not only provides a nice walk, it

-provides an easy walkingtrail that connects the get-away spots in Cannon Beach Trail runs north-south on the eastern side (the side away from
+provides an easy walkingtrail that connects the get-away spots in Cannon Beach.

+Cannon Beach Trail runs north-south on the eastern side (the side away from

 the ocean) of Cannon Beach.
 The northern end of the trail (shown in the photo

-to the right) is near the Elm Avenue bridge
+to the right) is near the Elm Avenue bridge over Ecoloa Creek.

-Walking south the trail follows Ecola Creek.
+the trail follows Ecola Creek.
 There are several good fishing spots along this

 section of the trail, where salmon and trout may be caught.

 then goes along the eastern edge of the City Park, bringing you to Second

 Street.
 Cross the parking lot on Second Street and you'll come to sewage treatment

 ponds.
 Don't worry, they don't smell.
-The trail splits and you can either walk along the eastern
+The trail splits and you can either walk

-ponds, but keep your eyes open, you may see some interesting wildlife.
+sewage ponds, but keep your eyes open, you may see some interesting wildlife.

 you've passed the ponds you go up a slight incline and enter a small wooded area.